aseovic/npm-maven-plugin/README.md

 [clean lifecycle](http://maven.apache.org/ref/3.3.3/maven-core/lifecycles.html#clean_Lifecycle) and
 [site lifecycle](http://maven.apache.org/ref/3.3.3/maven-core/lifecycles.html#site_Lifecycle)
-are bound to `npm:run` goal, which in turn executes `npm run <script>` command, using lifecycle phase as a script name.
+are bound to `npm:run` goal, which in turn executes `npm run <script>` command, using lifecycle phase as the script name.

 This means that all you need to do is define the scripts for the phases you care about in `package.json` and you are done: